MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/upgrade-from-office-2010-servers-and-products.md

 # Resources to help you upgrade from Office 2010 servers and clients

-Exchange 2010 will reach its end of support on **January 14, 2020**.
-Other Office 2010 products and services will reach their end of support on **October 13, 2020**.
+Exchange Server 2010 will reach its end of support on **January 14, 2020**.
+Office 2010, SharePoint 2010, and Project Server 2010 will reach their end of support on **October 13, 2020**.
 While you're planning your upgrade, this is a great time to consider moving to Office 365.

 Office 365 has cloud-based services for Office 2010 server products such as Exchange Server and SharePoint Server and new services such as Teams and OneDrive for Business.